-There may be occasions where it is not possible or appropriate to follow the above principles e.g.
+Three may be occasions where it is not possible or appropriate to follow the above principles e.g.

-- where the extra time that would be involved in using lower carbon travel modes is disproportionate and excessive - where there are safety considerations: in some countries or regions, public transport may not be sufficiently safe or the journey might require changes of transport late at night - where the journey would involve travel during a significant portion of the night which might be detrimental to the ability to engage effectively on College business the following day - when travelling by car is significantly more practicable, for example when travelling to do a presentation with display boards/AV equipment or where the trip involves visiting multiple locations over a short space of time - where the individual has caring responsibilities, where a longer time away might mean the individual is unable to make the trip - where following the guidelines would be detrimental due to disability or health conditions.
+- where the extra time that would be involved in using lower carbon travel modes is disproportionate and excessive - where there are safety considerations: in some countries or regions, public transport may not be sufficiently safe or the journey might require changes of transport late at night

+- when travelling by car is significantly more practicable, for example when the trip involves visiting multiple locations over a short space of time - where the individual has caring responsibilities, where a longer time away might mean the individual is unable to make the trip - where following the guidelines would be detrimental due to disability or health conditions.